FeiYGH/FeiPortfolioMarkdown/README.md

 ## Summary
    I'm a full stack software engineer that loves building and creating!
-I enjoy Ruby, ReactJS, ReduxJS, Rails, SpringBoot, and AngularJS.
+I enjoy SpringBoot, AngularJS, ReactJS, ReduxJS, Ruby, and Rails.
 I am also good (skillful) at JavaScript, Java, and C++.
-My most recent project is Shamazin, which is a clone of the Amazon Item Show Page, a full stack group project where we used SpringBoot on the backend and React on the frontend with Postgres as the database.
+My most recent project is Shamazin, which is a clone of the Amazon Item Show Page, a full stack group project where we used SpringBoot on the backend and ReactJS on the frontend with PostgreSQL as the database.
 Our team developed it using the agile methodology.
-Another project I greatly enjoyed was, "Nonprofits Across Different States," a D3 JavaScript interactive graph.
-StudyPal SF demonstrates another stack that I have worked with; it uses MongoDB, Express, React/Redux, and Node.js to filter through preferences and "roll" a random cafe for those seeking a cafe to study.
-Please look at my projects section.
+Another project I am very happy about was, "Nonprofits Across Different States," a D3 JavaScript interactive graph.
+StudyPal SF demonstrates another stack that I have worked with; it uses MongoDB, ExpressJS, ReactJS/ReduxJS, and NodeJS to filter through preferences and "roll" a random cafe for those seeking a cafe to study.
+Please look at my projects section for further information.

    I enjoy challenging myself to think methodically and creatively and have found that creativity is not only a part of html/css but also a part of design and structure.